Gueban/DockerCourse_project/README.md

   PRIMARY KEY (id))
 ENGINE = InnoDB;`

-14. Exit the container and run `docker-compose up -d`
+14. Exit the container and run `docker-compose down` and `docker-compose up -d`

 15. if you cant access to the databases try running `curl http://localhost:2800`